COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 We have marked the methods you need to implement using `TODO` in the skeleton.
 Specifically, please

-- Learn three collectors, design, and implement them in `ASTElement`.
-- Fully implement the lambda expressions in the class `QueryOnNode`.
-- Fully implement the lambda expressions in the class `QueryOnMethod`.
+- Fully implement the TODOs in the class `RapidASTManagerEngine`.
-- Fully implement the lambda expressions in the class `QueryOnClass`.
+- Fully implement the TODOs in the class `ParserWorker`.
-- Fully implement the lambda expressions in the class `BugDetector`.
+- Fully implement the TODOs in the class `QueryWorkder`.

-**Note**: You can add more methods or even classes into the skeleton in your solution, but **DO NOT** modify existing code.
+**Note**: You can add more methods into the above three classes in your solution, but **DO NOT** modify other classes.

 You need to follow the comments on the methods to be implemented in the provided skeleton.
 We have provided detailed descriptions and even several hints for these methods.
 To convenience the testing and debugging, you can just run the `main` method of `ASTManager` to interact with the system.